Zeigren/zeigren.github.io/_posts/2018-05-04-FlashcatUSB-xPort-Clip-Adapters.md

     Buy All of the Adapters
 </button>

-You'll get one of each clip adapter as well as the power supply adapter.
+You'll get one of each clip adapter as well as a power supply adapter.

 ---